tumy-tech-labs/go-oidc4vc-demo/README.md

 # go-oidc4vc-demo

+GO-OIDC4VC-DEMO is a demonstration project showcasing the integration of OpenID Connect (OIDC) with Verifiable Credentials (VCs) using Go.
+It provides a set of services that facilitate the issuance, verification, and management of digital identities and credentials.

 ## Starting the Services with Docker Compose

 To quickly start all services for the GO-OIDC4VC-DEMO project using Docker Compose, follow these steps: